dariushazimi/ec2runner/README.md

 ## Configuring :wrench:

-shotty uses the configuration file created by the AWS cli. e.g.
+awsbutler uses the configuration file created by the AWS cli. e.g.

-`aws configure --profile shotty`
+`aws configure --profile awsbutler`

 ## Running :rocket:

 To run the script

-`pipenv run python shotty/shotty.py <command> <subcommand>--project=PROJECTNAME`
+`pipenv run python awsbutler/awsbutler.py <command> <subcommand>--project=PROJECTNAME`

 *command* is instances, volumes, or snapshots *subcommand*  - depends on the command